 - We evaluated all of our insurance plans and re-negotiated the ones we could.

 - We became less social with our non-kid friends.
 This was a big expense for us as we were super social.
-But amazingly this was the easiest one for us to give up.
+Amazingly this was the easiest one for us to give up.
 We were simply to tired to maintain the busy, expensive, social life-style of an adult who had no children.

 Living on One Income: The Result

 Finally after we did all of this work we decided that we could live on one income.
-It seems like a lot of work and sacrifice, but honestly those first couple of years we really didn’t feel it.
-In fact what we discovered was that we ended up saving more money that first year on one income than we had saved any year before that.
+It seems like a lot of work and sacrifice, but honestly, those first couple of years we really didn’t feel it.
+In fact we discovered that we ended up saving more money that first year on one income than we had saved any year before that.
 It was actually kind of a shock to us.
 And to this day my husband and I both would love to go back to the newly married 20-somethings and pop us on the head for not doing a better job with our money.

 Do you live on one income?
 If so how do you make it work?